Even though the summer is over, there are still a lot of fun events happening in Berlin during the month of September.

 In addition to the main event, there are also special activities for kids and families.
 You can also expect live musical performances and other fun things to do during the day.

 The best thing about the marathon activities is that all the entertainment is free!

 As you walk around the streets of Berlin and see the graffiti on display in certain places, it will quickly become apparent that this is a very artistic city.

 Berlin Art Week celebrates contemporary art and its major players.
-Galleries, museums, exhibition hours, and more all make space for the art and visitorss.
+Galleries, museums, exhibition hours, and more all make space for art and visitors.

-This year the festival runs from from September 14th - 18th.
+This year the festival runs from September 11th - 15th.

 8. See the International Stadium Festival

-For tickets and more information, visit the IStAF webite.
+For tickets and more information, visit the IStAF website.